 She lives in Catawissa, Missouri with Shane, Francis, and Jonah.

 As a kid, I watched my mom transform our new house into a warm, beautiful home with her handmade curtains, pillows, and artwork.
 She taught me how to sew and encouraged experimenting with art supplies and creating with “beautiful junk” around the house.
 Eventually my fun hobby expanded into more traditional and formal art education.
 I studied painting and sculpture, earning my Bachelor of Fine Arts (BFA) at Xavier University in Cincinnati, OH.

 I discovered the power of art to heal and connect people too.
 I combined these passions by continuing my studies in Art Therapy Counseling, earning a Masters degree (MAT) from Southern Illinois University Edwardsville.
-I currently maintain a counseling license in Missouri (LPC) and Illinois (LCPC), and I am a Registered Art Therapist (ATR).
+I currently maintain a counseling license in Missouri (LPC) and Illinois (LCPC).

 Then my career took another turn when I became a mom myself.
 My family moved to renovate an old farmhouse and I now currently maintain my own studio art practice.
 I experiment with formal materials like Old Holland oil paints and homemade damar varnish, but I use them on old can lids.
 I create pillows with free motion stitching and appliqué techniques for décor, but I use fabric that is meaningful like old clothes from a dear friend now deceased.
-I find inspiration in nature, like a sunset or sunrise or sunflowers as I explore mysteries of birth, life, and death through the creation of my art.
+I am excited about learning a new medium-- leaded glass!
+I find inspiration in nature, like a sunset or sunrise or sunflowers as I explore mysteries of birth and death through the creation of my art.